 - David Goes to School

-These books often change depending on the behaviors exhibited by the students in the first couple of days.
-As a general rule, I would say that remembering to raise hands when speaking and staying inside your own personal space are always topics that need to be covered in depth the first week.
+These books often change based on the students’ behaviors during the first couple of days.
+As a general rule, I would say that remembering to raise hands when speaking and staying inside your own personal space are always topics that need to be covered in depth in the first week.

 - Personal Space Camp